frosteen/frosteen/README.md

 ###

 <p align="justify">
 Software and automation engineer, six years in production, based in the Philippines and working remotely on US Pacific hours.
 For the last two years I have been the sole software and automation engineer for a US managed service provider, delivering across 22 projects for 45 client organisations.
-The AI and automation capability there was built from zero: the automation platform on Azure, the applied LLM systems that run on it, and the AI-assisted development practice the engineering team now builds with.
+There I built the automation platform on Azure, the applied LLM systems that run on it, and the AI-assisted development practice the engineering team now builds with.
 </p>

 <p align="justify">